 11 Science-Backed Ways to Boost Language Development

-While it may take about a year (or more) to hear your little one’s first words, know that they’ve been honing their communication skills from the get-go.
-From the moment your baby is born, they’re absorbing all the sounds, tones, and words around them, manipulating them in their growing brains to finally communicate with you.
-But don’t be fooled!
+While it may take about a year (or more) to hear your little one’s first words, know that they have been honing their communication skills from the get-go.
+From the moment your baby is born, they are absorbing all the sounds, tones, and words around them, manipulating them in their growing brains to finally communicate with you.
+But do not be fooled!
 Your precious child is not a passive sponge, waiting to absorb All The Words.
-Instead, your wee one needs your help to boost their language, comprehension, and speaking skills.
+Instead, your small one needs your help to boost their language, comprehension, and speaking skills.
 Here, 11 scientifically proven ways to do just that.

 Go all-in with babytalk.